- Mask are required for all elections workers and watchers while at the Penn Stater.

 When will the results be available?

 Results from the first tranche of ballots will be available immediately after polls close at 8:00 PM.
-Results from the second tranche of ballots will be available before 1:00 AM on Wednesday, November 4, 2020.
+Full results from the additional tranches are expected are anticipated to be available by 8:00 PM on Wednesday, May 19, 2021.

 Where can I find the results?